-“There are two tissues that make up both male and female breasts — glandular tissue and fatty tissue,” Norman Rowe, a New York City-based plastic surgeon told Fatherly.
+“There are two tissues that make up both male and female breasts — glandular tissue and fatty tissue,” says Norman Rowe, a New York City-based plastic surgeon.
+Glandular tissue produces and secretes some bodily products, including breast milk.
+Fatty tissue is, you guessed it, mostly made up of fat.
 “Gynecomastia is a proliferation of both of the types of tissue, whereas pseudo gynecomastia is an excess of fatty tissue.”

 But then there’s gynecomastia.
-Sure, some men with this condition would also see results if they would lose weight.
-But these men have additional glandular tissue to contend with, which comes from hormonal imbalances that can exist due to anabolic steroid or synthetic hormone use (and abuse), hormone blockers, antidepressants, thyroid problems, kidney failure, and just about any disease that interferes with a man’s estrogen levels.
-(Sound familiar?
-Think Meat Loaf in the David Fincher classic Fight Club.)
+(Think Meat Loaf in the David Fincher classic Fight Club.)
+Some men with this condition would also see results if they lost weight.
+But these guys also have extra glandular tissue to contend with, which comes from hormonal imbalances that can arise due to anabolic steroid or synthetic hormone use (and abuse), hormone blockers, antidepressants, thyroid problems, kidney failure, and just about any disease that interferes with a man’s estrogen levels.
 Gynecomastia is more complicated to treat than pseudo gynecomastia because it requires not only surgical removal of the excess breast tissue, but also the treatment of the underlying hormonal imbalance.

-The bottom line is that guys who have fat man boobs should speak with their doctors to ensure that the extra tissue there is only the evidence of a year-long COVID-19 lockdown and not a telltale sign of a hormonal imbalance — or something even worse.
-“Any changes in breast characteristics in men should be assessed by your physician,” Perez recommends.
-“In most cases, it can be attributed to gynecomastia, however, it should be mentioned that male breast cancer is rare cancer that can form in the breast tissue of men.”
+The bottom line is that guys who have fat man boobs should speak with their doctors to ensure that the extra tissue is only the evidence of a year-long COVID-19 lockdown and not a telltale sign of a hormonal imbalance — or something even worse.
+“Any changes in breast characteristics in men should be assessed by your physician,” Perez says.
+“In most cases, it can be attributed to gynecomastia.
+However, it should be mentioned that male breast cancer is a rare cancer that can form in the breast tissue of men.”